LysandrosAn/Flywheel/README.md

 <img src= "pictures/SampleBlue.PNG"  width="450">

 ## Features:
-* Import of custom machinery geometry from file
+* Import of machinery geometry from file
 * Export of the inertia, gyroscopy, damping and stiffness matrices
 * Calculation of resonance frequencies and deformation due to gravity
 * Run-up time-transient numerical simulation